A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Case Studies

-In order to exemplify the application of the previous guidelines, this section elaborates on a case study following our proposed methodology.
-In particular, we simulate the situation in which we design a new algorithm, following the guidelines for properly conducting the experiments, comparisons with other reference algorithms, and the analysis to put in value the advantages of our methodological proposal.
+In this second case study we simulate the situation in which we design a new algorithm, SHADE-ILS, specially designed for large-scale global optimization.
+In this section we follows the guidelines for properly conducting the experiments, comparisons with other reference algorithms, and the analysis to put in value the advantages of our methodological proposal.